Hobbies and interests

 Deidre Carapella

 I am a Criminal Justice student with a 3.89 GPA and a licensed EMT whose emergency response experience has fueled a strong commitment to justice and advocacy.
-As a mother and adult learner, I balance academic excellence with family responsibilities while pursuing long-term goals in law and investigative work.
+As a mother and "seasoned" adult student, I balance academic excellence with family responsibilities while pursuing my long-term goals in law and investigative work.
 I am passionate about writing, research, and ethical decision making, and I hope to use my education and service experience to create meaningful, positive change within the justice system.

 Education